-Though the 18.8% mortality estimate from this research is relatively low, additional concerns remain regarding high sea bass catch rates.
-Of the 141 fish caught in 2023, 73 (52%) were sea bass, while only 55 (39%) were mullet.
+Though the 18.8% mortality estimate from this research is relatively low, additional concerns remain regarding high sea bass catch rates, though it should be noted that the fisher involved in this research believes that sea bass bycatch rates could be lower if specifically targeting mullet with gill nets in this estuary.
+Of the 141 fish caught in 2023, 73 (52%) were sea bass, and 55 (39%) were mullet.
 The catch composition using gillnets in the study area is unpredictable: in 2023 sea bass (which cannot be landed for most of the year) comprised anywhere between 0 - 85% of the total catch, meaning that possible rates of discard (and therefore total mortality) could be very high, especially when compared to the target catch.
 There appeared to be a particular hotspot for mullet capture (Figure A1.2), and bass catches in this area were low (Appendix 1.2).
 However, juvenile and adult bass are known to use this area of the estuary for a large proportion of their time (especially in the hours before low tide to after low tide, when these fishing activities have historically occurred) (Stamp, 2020), and this is just one of the areas identified as historically having been used by local fishers.
 Furthermore, the proportion of bass in the catch showed large geographical variation (Figure A1.3), with hauls from the same locations having bass as between 0 - 100% of the catch (when considering only mullet and bass).
 The catch composition is therefore clearly variable over both time and space, making it unpredictable in a given location.